 Video Tutorial Here, Written Below:

-Thankful Apron Pattern – Free apron pattern and tutorial
+Thankful Apron Pattern – Free Apron Pattern Instructions

-Print up the pattern (you can get assembly instructions here)
+Print up the free apron pattern (you can get assembly instructions here).

 In addition to the top you will need to cut the following:

-Cut 3 of the Neck strap/ waist strap piece – be sure to set on the fold where it says on the pattern.
+Cut 3 of the Neck strap A / waist tie pieces – be sure to set on the fold where it says on the pattern.
 The final pieces should be twice as long as the pattern since it’s cut on the fold.

-You will need to cut one of the 2nd neck strap (the shorter one) again be sure to place on the fold.
+You will need to cut one of neck strap B(the shorter one) again be sure to place on the fold.

 You will then need to cut the skirt.
 Since it’s basically a large rectangle I didn’t include it in the pattern (it saves time and paper).
 Using a rotary cutter cut across the full width of the fabric to make the skirt.
-The length you desire is up to you – In the example I chose to make a shorter skirt that was about 18 inches long.
+The length you desire is up to you – In the example I chose to make a longer skirt that was about 24 inches long.

 The two neck straps are not the same length on purpose – it’s part of the pattern to tie a bow on the side rather than in the back.